Here are some suggestion for air quality improvements which are within our control.

 Air pollution is often less indoors than outside, especially in neighborhoods where industry is dominant or where there are busy roads.

 Nevertheless, there are many indoor pollutants, too.
 Carpets and home fabrics can give off volatile gases which affect air quality.
-Perfumes and personal body care products can be a source of pollution.
+Perfumes and personal body care products also can be a sources of pollution.

 It's worth giving consideration to the items that you bring into the house in terms of the chemicals that were used in manufacture.
 For example, memory foam mattresses are a source of VOCs - volatile organic compounds which can have an adverse effect on health.